qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Most of the time, however, the need to insert a break at the end of each arm— and the compiler’s willingness to accept arms without breaks, silently—is a recipe for unexpected and difﬁcult-to-diagnose bugs.
 C# retains the familiar C syntax, including multiple consecutive labels, but requires every nonempty arm to end with a break, goto, continue, or return.

-### 3CHECK YOUR UNDERSTANDING

-* List the principal uses of goto, and the structured alternatives to each.
+3**CHECK YOUR UNDERSTANDING** 19.
+List the principal uses of goto, and the structured alternatives to each.

-#### 20. Explain the distinction between exceptions and multilevel returns.
+## 20. Explain the distinction between exceptions and multilevel returns.
 21. What are* continuations*?
 What other language features do they subsume?

-#### 22. Why is sequencing a comparatively unimportant form of control ﬂow in Lisp?
+* Why is sequencing a comparatively unimportant form of control ﬂow in Lisp?

-* Explain why it may sometimes be useful for a function to have side effects.
+  23. Explain why it may sometimes be useful for a function to have side effects.
   24. Describe the* jump code* implementation of short-circuit Boolean evaluation.
-#### 25. Why do imperative languages commonly provide a case or switch statement

-in addition to if... then ... else?
+* Why do imperative languages commonly provide a case or switch statement in addition to if... then ... else?
   26. Describe three different search strategies that might be employed in the im- plementation of a case statement, and the circumstances in which each would be desirable.

-#### 27. Explain the use of break to terminate the arms of a C switch statement, and

-the behavior that arises if a break is accidentally omitted.
+## 27. Explain the use of break to terminate the arms of a C switch statement, and the behavior that arises if a break is accidentally omitted.

-## 6.5

-#### **Iteration**
+6.5 **Iteration**

 Iteration and recursion are the two mechanisms that allow a computer to per- form similar operations repeatedly.
 Without at least one of these mechanisms, the running time of a program (and hence the amount of work it can do and the amount of space it can use) would be a linear function of the size of the program text.
 In a very real sense, it is iteration and recursion that make computers useful for more than ﬁxed-size tasks.
 In this section we focus on iteration.
 Recursion is the subject of Section 6.6.
 Programmers in imperative languages tend to use iteration more than they use recursion (recursion is more common in functional languages).
 In most lan- guages, iteration takes the form of* loops*.
 Like the statements in a sequence, the it- erations of a loop are generally executed for their side effects: their modiﬁcations of variables.
 Loops come in two principal varieties, which differ in the mecha- nisms used to determine how many times to iterate.
 An* enumeration-controlled* loop is executed once for every value in a given ﬁnite set; the number of iterations is known before the ﬁrst iteration begins.
 A* logically controlled* loop is executed

 until some Boolean condition (which must generally depend on values altered in the loop) changes value.
 Most (though not all) languages provide separate con- structs for these two varieties of loop.

-## 6.5.1** Enumeration-Controlled Loops**
+6.5.1** Enumeration-Controlled Loops**

 Enumeration-controlled iteration originated with the do loop of Fortran I. Sim- ilar mechanisms have been adopted in some form by almost every subsequent language, but syntax and semantics vary widely.
 Even Fortran’s own loop has evolved considerably over time.
 The modern Fortran version looks something **EXAMPLE** 6.56